 This is a financial promotion for The First Sentier Global Property Securities Strategy.
-This information is for investors in the UK and EEA and elsewhere where lawful.
+This information is for investors in the EEA and elsewhere where lawful.
 Investing involves certain risks including:

 - The value of investments and any income from them may go down as well as up and are not guaranteed.
 Investors may get back significantly less than the original amount invested.